MADE IN AMERICA

-Affinity Classics has no interest in shortcuts.
-Our woods come directly from hardwood forests and sawmills of Ohio and North Carolina.
+Our woods come directly from hardwood forests and sawmills of Northeastern Ohio.
 We are proud to build and sell college chairs and university chairs that are made in the United States, entirely, and the design, quality, comfort, and durability that we deliver are superior.
 Our college chairs are made In America!

-Some college chair companies…have milling operations overseas…making chair parts overseas to produce low-cost chairs and complete on price, alone.
+Some college chair companies…have milling operations overseas…making chairs and chair parts overseas to produce low-cost chairs and complete on price, alone.

 Clients of Affinity Classics appreciate the superior quality of our woods, construction, upholstery, artwork, and finish.
-Our recognition chairs and college furniture are built with time-honored techniques by family businesses in Ohio and North Carolina.
+Our recognition chairs and college furniture are built with time-honored techniques by family businesses in northeastern Ohio.
 Anyone who knows furniture is familiar with the quality of Amish furniture made in Ohio, and our modern furniture exemplifies the fine tradition of Amish craftsmanship.
-Likewise, Americans know that North Carolina represents one of the greatest concentrations of furniture industry in the U.S.
+Yes, Amish Chairs Made in America!

 More specifically, our Amish Craftsmen in Ohio use wood that has been dried to six percent (6%) moisture content.
 Foreign manufacturers are not always so careful; many use green wood that invites eventual, structural problems.
 Our craftsmen begin with very close tolerances in our joinery.
 Premium glues are used and joints are pounded together with mallets and, where practical, reinforced by integral dowels and internal screws.
 What we deliver to you is “bullet-proof” joinery and solid furniture that is unique to Amish craftsmen – the primary reason that our furniture is Made in America.

 BENEFITS OF COLLEGE CHAIRS MADE IN AMERICA

 When you buy college chairs made in America, you are directly or indirectly, hiring Americans.
 You create or sustain American jobs that represent the foundation of the U.S. economy.
 When you buy college chairs made in America, you are directly or indirectly, hiring Americans.
 You create or sustain American jobs that represent the foundation of the U.S. economy.
 As American customers purchase furniture made domestically, they help to reverse the trend of de-industrialization that has cost 5.5 million jobs in the United States during the past decade.